Brizy Pro Review

 By Sean Ondes | Last updated: June 25, 2020

 Brizy Pro is still a fairly new WordPress page builder with an absolutely gorgeous interface.
-Recently passing 50,000 downloads, Brizy Pro is growing and with all of its recent improvements has huge potential to compete with the more popular page builders as soon as the kinks are worked out.
+Recently passing 50,000 downloads, Brizy Pro is growing and with all of its recent improvements has huge potential to compete with the more popular page builders.

 Brizy Pro Review at a glance